hafael/codeigniter.core/README.md

-Múltiplos projetos com CodeIgniter
+Multiple projects with CodeIgniter
 ================

-### Com esta estrutura é possível gerenciar multiplos projetos com o CodeIgniter.

-Também é possível trabalhar com várias versões do core.
+### With this structure it is possible to manage multiple projects with CodeIgniter.

+You can also work with multiple versions of the core.
 Basta alterar o arquivo **index.php** de cada aplicação e definir o caminho da pasta **system** na variável **$system_path = '';**

-### Estrutura das pastas
+Just change the file **index.php** each application and set the folder path **system** in the variable **$system_path = '';**

+### Folder Structure

-	- /admin/ ( Para cada aplicação que não seja default )
+	- /admin/ ( For each application other than default )
 		- .htaccess
 		- index.php
-	- /applications/ (pasta das aplicações)
+	- /applications/ ( Folder applications )
-		- /admin/ ( Exemplo de aplicação )
+		- /admin/ ( Application example )
 			- .htaccess
 			- index.php
-		- /portal/ ( Exemplo de aplicação default )
+		- /portal/ ( Example default application )
 			- .htaccess
 			- index.php
-	- /CIcore_versions/ ( Contém as versões dos CI Core usadas)
+	- /CIcore_versions/ ( Contains the versions of CI Core used )
 		- /system_2.1.3
-	- index.php ( Index da aplicação default )
+	- index.php ( Index of default application )
 	- /user_guide/

-### Configurar uma nova aplicação

-Crie uma pasta no root com o pathname da aplicação, e crie os seguintes arquivos:
+### Setting up a new application

+Create a folder in the root with the pathname of the application, and create the following files:

 **.htacess**